magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-33502-->

-*  Pagination problems with the Configurable Product Edit Current Variations list has been corrected.
+*  Pagination problems with the Configurable Product Edit Current Variations list have been corrected.

 ### Customer